- Overview of Safeguarding

-Children and families will be supported and reviewed through the Early Help Assessment format, which is currently the assessment process used by the Local Authority.
+Children and families will be supported and reviewed through the Early Help Assessment format, from our Eckington Cluster Early Help Team.
 Our Designated Safeguarding Lead can meet informally with parents/carers and children in the first instance and this can be followed by completing the Early Help Assessment.
 Following the assessment, families may be supported by a range of professionals from within and beyond school.
 Team Around the Family meetings may be held in school to identify what is working well, what needs to change and to agree actions to help and support families.

 Gaining the views, wishes and feelings of the child is central to our safeguarding policy, and our team of staff in school, also carry out direct work with children, for example completing Voice of the Child.

 The Early Help Assessment may be passed to Starting Point, the county’s single point access for safeguarding referrals, where there has been no improvement to the welfare of the child, and there are escalating concerns around the safety and well-being of a child.
 Where there are immediate safeguarding concerns, the case will be referred to Starting Point following consultation with the Designated Safeguarding Leads in School.

 We also provide support for individual pupils through the Derbyshire Positive Play and Nurture programme.
 We work closely with other agencies who can provide more specialist support for our families, for example, CAMHS and Crossroads.
 We can also signpost support groups and parenting courses on offer in the local area.

 When will Early Help be available through the school?

 The Early Help offer provided by the school will be available during term time only.
 Our Designated Safeguarding Lead may attend prearranged meetings during school holidays if the need has been identified for open cases.
 In order to support families during holiday times, we will signpost agencies and activities who are available when school is closed.